 In an age where everything is uncertain, people are looking for authentic.

 So do something real and personal the week after Easter to connect with people in real life.
 Your real life.
 Their real life.Deeply personal beats highly produced right now.
 The more produced you are the less engaged people will be.
 Click To Tweet

-What Are You Doing For the First Digital Easter?
+What Are You Doing For the This Easter?

-What are you doing to reach and engage more people on this first digital Easter?
+What are you doing to reach and engage more people on this second digital Easter?